 How To Know If Your Interview Is Going Well

 Some hiring managers go out of their way to make job candidates feel uneasy.
 Even when a hiring manager is doing this, you can still often figure out whether things are going well or not.
 Here are some indicators that you’re on the right track.

 It’s taking a while.

-Hiring managers are busy people, and they will usually get you out the door so they can move on to the next person if they don’t think you might actually be worth the time.
-This is especially true with positions where there are a lot of candidates.
+Hiring managers are busy.
+They will show you the door and move on to the next person if they don’t think you are worth the time.
+This is true with positions where there are a lot of candidates.

 The interviewer won’t take the time to show you around unless he or she thinks you might actually need to know all the stuff you’re learning on the tour.
-If introductions are made to other employees, that is a very good sign that you’re high on the list.
+If any introductions are made to other employees, that is a very good sign that you’re high on the list.

 Discussions about next steps.